Like so many subjects in medicine and dentistry, the internet is full of misinformation and misunderstandings around receding gums.

 We created a free resource, the OraWellness Mouth Map, to help you determine if gum disease is actively undermining your health.

-Incidentally, while we can’t claim that our HealThy Mouth Blend cures gum disease, we have so many testimonials from thrilled, happy customers all over the world who no longer have bleeding gums or the chronic bad breath associated with gum disease.
-They attribute their improved oral health to using our HealThy Mouth Blend and Bass toothbrushes and applying the strategies we teach here at OraWellness.com.
+Incidentally, while we can’t claim that our HealThy Mouth Blend cures gum disease, we have many testimonials from happy customers all over the world who are no longer experiencing the bleeding gums or the chronic bad breath associated with gum disease.
+They attribute their improved oral health to using our HealThy Mouth Blend and Bass toothbrushes as well as applying the strategies we teach here at OraWellness.com.

 Bruxism (grinding and clenching)

-While the stresses of modern lifestyle may still play a role, researchers are finding that night grinding is very strongly associated with mild sleep apnea.
+Also, while the stresses of our modern lifestyle may play a part in why some people grind their teeth, researchers are now finding that nighttime grinding is very strongly associated with mild sleep apnea.

-Whatever the cause of bruxism, it’s clear that habitually clenching and grinding our teeth most definitely leads to a breakdown of the strength and structure of the jaws.
+Whatever the cause of bruxism, it’s clear that habitually clenching and grinding our teeth most definitely leads to a breakdown in the strength and structure of the jaws.

 Gums and teeth like to be massaged.
 They like to be stimulated.
 But they don’t like to be smashed around.

-Some people may even be born with a complete lack of jaw bone tissue on the facial surface.
+Some people may even have been born with a complete lack of jaw bone tissue on the facial surface.

-Like we stated above, if/when the facial jaw bone diminishes, the gum tissue that was being supported by that bone tissue becomes very at risk of recession.
+Like we stated above, if the facial jaw bone diminishes, the gum tissue that was being supported by that bone tissue becomes more at risk of receding.

-We think a logical question to ask at this point is…
+At this point, we think a logical question to ask is…

 And we have to be careful how we answer this question.
 Here’s why…

-The last thing we want to do is take the wind out of someone’s sails who plans to regrow their gum tissue.
-Bottom line, we are constantly learning new information and believe miracles happen all the time.
+The last thing we want to do is take the wind out of the sails of someone who plans to regrow their gum tissue.
+The bottom line is, we are constantly learning new information, and we believe miracles happen all the time.

 In fact, as many of you know, if Susan had listened to that dentist’s advice at the fateful dental appointment when she was diagnosed with periodontal disease, OraWellness may never have been born.

-And please (PLEASE) email us if you succeed in regrowing receding gums.
-We will most definitely scream praises and share how you did it with the world.
+And please (PLEASE) email us if you succeed in regrowing receding gums and have proof with ‘before/after’ photos.
+We will most definitely share with the world how you did it.

-Now that you understand the real cause of gum recession, it makes sense that we want to take steps to support optimal bone remineralization.
+Now that you understand the real causes of gum recession, it makes sense that we want to take steps to support optimal bone remineralization.

-May your bright healthy smile bless your life and the lives of those around you each and every day.
-Aloha!
+May your bright, healthy smile bless your life and the lives of those around you each and every day.

 Helpful, Related Resources:

-How Nutrition Plays a Foundational Role in Stopping and Reversing Gum Disease [expert interview]
+How Nutrition Plays a Foundational Role in Stopping and Reversing Gum Disease [Free expert interview]

 4 Reasons Why Brushing Is So Important [article]